• Skip to primary navigation

 These are so easy to make that even your kids will love helping.

-Step Five: Transfer the melted chocolate into a smaller bowl for easier handling.
-Then, dip the peanut butter balls into the chocolate, using a spoon to help coat it evenly.
+👉Step 5: Transfer the melted chocolate into a smaller bowl for easier handling.
+Then, dip the peanut butter balls into the chocolate, using a spoon to help coat them evenly.
 Place the coated PB balls on the lined baking sheet.
 Sprinkle with your choice of holiday sprinkles before the chocolate coating hardens to jazz them up!

-Store chilled in an airtight container for up to four weeks.
+Store in an airtight container in the fridge, for up to four weeks.

 chocolate covered peanut butter ball bitten in half so you can see the inside.